zeraien/SQLiteLibrary/README.md

-This is a very simple SQLite wrapper for Mac OS X and iOS development.
+This is a very simple *thread safe* SQLite wrapper for Mac OS X and iOS development.

 It is a singleton, so it allows for a single database connection.
 That being said, the library is thread safe and if multiple threads attempt to do SQL operations, they will be queued up until the current